 Observe a Peer Writing Group

-Sign up now for Spring 2017 Peer Writing Groups.
+Sign up now for Summer 2017 Peer Writing Groups.

-To join one of the five current groups, please fill out an application and email email@example.com
+To join one of the five current groups, please email email@example.com

 The groups are open to all ISU degree seeking graduate students.
 To be considered for participation, students must fulfill the following expectations: